rad73/web-automation-2017/README.md

 ## Trigger Happy

 [Trigger-Happy](https://trigger-happy.eu/) is similar to Huginn in design but is implemented as a reusable Django application.
 The community is smaller, and the project doesn't see much attention these days.
+With 900 stars on GitHub, 1000 triggers configured by 200 users on website, project lives its life slowly but surely.

 ## IFTTT